hteumeuleu/caniemail/_features/css-background.md

     "2": "Partial.
 Does not support the `/ value` shorthand for `background-size`.
 But it can be used in the `background-size` property instead.", "3": "Partial.
 Only `background-color` values are supported.", "4": "Partial.
 Images URL must be between quotes.", "5": "Partial.
 Does not support multiple values.
-The entire property is removed if so."
+The entire property is removed if so.", "6": "Partial.
+Does not support the `/ value` shorthand for `background-size`."
 }
 ---